clean-code-craft-tcq-1/test-for-analytics-Akhilahebbar/README.md

 1. Libraries to read csv file.
 2. Libraries to convert record to pdf.
 3. Libraries to send report in mail.
+4. Libraries to perform operations on date and time.
 5. _enter dependency

 (add more if needed)